 - Contribution of BPO to employment.
 “In the same year, the industry generated 1.2 million full-time employees.” – World Trade Organization

 - Government support.
-As an encouragement to develop the IT industry in the Philippines, PEZA supports foreign investors to set up BPO companies in the country by giving them incentives such as tax holidays, tax-free importation of equipment, and visa assistance.
+As an encouragement to develop the IT sector in the Philippines, PEZA supports foreign investors to set up BPO companies in the country by giving them incentives such as tax holidays, tax-free importation of equipment, and visa assistance.

 The United States outsourcing statistics

 It is almost just recently when the outsourcing industry in the US started to get popular.
-Since 2017, domestic or onshore outsourcing has become popular due to the massive pullout of companies.
+Since 2017, domestic or onshore outsourcing services have become popular due to the massive pullout of companies.

 The USA made it to Kearney’s top 10 destinations for outsourcing business services as more clients tap onshore teams for delegating their functions.
 The country is popular in tech support and IT-related services.
 Below are the remarkable US outsourcing statistics for this year.

 - 2021 population: 333.4 million